palderman/DataSciAg/syllabus.md

 * Answer demonstrates a lack of understanding of the core concept: 0%

-In the event you believe the grading of an assignment to be unfair or incorrect, you may submit an appeal in writing stating why you believe the answer you provided was correct.
+In the event you believe the grading of an assignment to be unfair or incorrect, you may submit an appeal by email stating why you believe the answer you provided was correct.
 Your appeal should include a clear, well-reasoned argument including references to materials that support your claim.
 Appeals must be submitted within 48 hours of the time that the assignment is returned to you.

+Pratical quizzes will be given at the conclusion of each of the 12 lessons.
+Students will be required to perform a set of pertinent tasks within a limited amount of time without the aid of notes.
+Points assigned to a task will be in accordance with the complexity of the task and will be graded as pass/fail.

+The cumulative final exam will follow the same format as the practical quizzes except that the set of required tasks may include content from any part of the course.

 ### Grading scale